 There are some restaurants and bars within walking distance of the chalet in Les Praz, and plenty of transport from Chamonix centre at apres time.
 However transport after around 7pm is difficult.

 There are some late night buses, generally at 10 pm and midnight, for later nights out and dinner, but these must be be booked in advance the day before.
-It is fairly easy to walk (almost flat and 2 km, generally about 25 minutes) but this is not advised in bad weather.
+It is fairly easy to walk (almost flat and 2 km, generally about 25 minutes) but this is not advised in bad weather, which in winter can be frequent.

 Public Transport